Narrative and exquisitely carved

 North Gallery, West Section: Battle between Gods and Asuras

 The theme of the bas-relief on the western section of the north gallery is not taken from any epics, instead, it depicts a generic theme of the good fighting evil.
 The bas-relief Battle between Gods and Asuras is about the Hindu pantheon of gods fighting the evil asuras.
 It is a battle scene with 21 Hindu gods mounted on their vehicles fighting the asuras.

-The images below show four of the gods: Indra, Varuna, Kartikeya (also known as Skanda), and Brahma.
+The images below show four of the gods, Vishnu, Varuna, Indra, and Kartikeya (also known as Skanda, Subramanya), and an unidentified asura.

 The gods are seen riding their signature vahanas (vehicles) and fighting asuras.
 Vishnu, one of the Hindu Trinity, is riding Garuda, an eagle-like mythical bird.
-Indra, the king of heaven and gods, is riding an elephant called Airavata, Skanda, the god of war, is riding a peacock called Parvani, and Varuna, the sea god, is riding a multi-headed mythical creature called Makara.
+Indra, the king of heaven and gods, is riding an elephant called Airavata.
+Skanda, the god of war, is riding a peacock called Parvani.
+Varuna, the sea god, is riding a multi-headed mythical creature called Makara.